Operation Beit ol-Moqaddas: Battle

-The Iraqis were ordered to retreat, although many had done so when Khorramshar had fallen, back into Iraq.
+The Iraqis were ordered to retreat, although many had done so when Khorramshahr had fallen, back into Iraq.
 The Iranians captured 15,000-19,000 Iraqi troops and a substantial amount of Iraqi military hardware in Khorramshahr.

 The commander of the Iraqi forces in the city, Colonel Ahmad Zeidan, attempted to flee, but was trapped in a minefield which previously had been set up on his orders, and killed when he stepped on a mine.

 Units

 Iran

 Iranian units involved in the operation were as follows: Each IRGC battalion was consisted of 300 Basij volunteers at most, while each Army battalion was around 2.5 times bigger.
 However, the number of battalions in each IRGC brigade was bigger than those of the Army.